 This value does not include storage requested by shadow VMs or intermediate disks in a linked clone tree.

-Threshold Yellow You receive an email from VMware Cloud Director when the datastore or datastore cluster reaches a specific threshold of available capacity.
+Threshold Yellow You receive an email from VMware Cloud Director when the datastore or datastore cluster reaches a specific threshold of unused capacity.
 By default, VMware Cloud Director sets the yellow threshold to 25% of the stand-alone datastore or datastore cluster's total capacity.

-Threshold Red You receive an email from VMware Cloud Director when the datastore or datastore cluster reaches a specific threshold of available capacity.
+Threshold Red You receive an email from VMware Cloud Director when the datastore or datastore cluster reaches a specific threshold of unused capacity.
 By default, VMware Cloud Director sets the red threshold to 15% of the stand-alone datastore or datastore cluster's total capacity.
 When a datastore reaches its red threshold, the virtual machine placement engine stops placing new virtual machines on the datastore except for already-placed imported VMs.

 vCenter Server Name The vCenter instance associated with the datastore.